shivam6225/AWS-Academy-Cloud-Foundation/Module 1.md

 ### Following is a Computer Service
 #### EC2

 ### Cloud Computing Provides a simple way to access servers , storages , databases, and a board set of application services over the internet.
-You own the network-connected hardware required for these services and Amazon Web Services provisions what you need
+You own the network-connected hardware required for these services and Amazon Web Services provisions what you need?
+True or False

 #### True